 , among other flood light fixtures.
 The "R" in each of the bulbs' titles stands for "reflector" and the number stands for the bulbs' diameters in eighths of an inch.
 For example, R20s measure 20/8 inches (2.5 inches) and PAR30s measure 30/8 inches (3.75 inches).

 R-type vs. PAR-type

-bulbs produce soft-edged light, meaning that the light tends to wrap around objects and cast diffuse shadows with soft edges.
-R-type bulbs are most often used in indoor-only fixtures, so they aren't as likely to be outdoor-approved as PAR-type bulbs.
+bulbs produce soft-edged light, meaning that the light wraps around objects and casts diffuse shadows with soft edges.
+R-type bulbs are most often used in indoor-only fixtures and aren't as likely to be outdoor-approved as PAR-type bulbs.
 PAR-type

 bulbs, or Parabolic Aluminized Reflectors, cast more concentrated and precise light than R-type bulbs.
 They are usually approved for use in either indoor or outdoor fixtures.

 - Wattage: Low wattage = more energy savings; however, more watts = brighter light.